Ethiopian Airlines 611 - Ethiopian Airlines 506

 We started our journey to South America from Mumbai with Ethiopian Airlines.
-Our first flight was to Addis Ababa.
-Breakfast was served before landing.
+Our first flight was to Addis Ababa, and breakfast was served shortly before landing.

 We had some time in Addis Ababa to visit the Plaza Premium Lounge.
-They had Chechebsa and Shiro Wot for breakfast, among other usual things.
-And of course, Ethiopian coffee.
+They offered Chechebsa and Shiro Wot for breakfast, along with the usual selections.
+And, of course, we had to try the Ethiopian coffee.

-After spending some time there we headed to the gate for our next flight to Buenos Aires via Sao Paulo.
-The gate area was packed and it indicated that it was going to be a very full flight.
-We had preselected seats in the last row, where the aircraft narrows and curves in, and the row of 3 seats becomes 2 seats.
-That way, it would be just the two of us in the window and aisle.
+After spending some time there, we headed to the gate for our next flight to Buenos Aires via São Paulo.
+The gate area was packed, indicating a very full flight.
+We had preselected seats in the last row, where the aircraft narrows and the row of three seats becomes two.
+This layout was perfect, as it gave us just the window and aisle seats to ourselves.

-We flew across Africa and left the mainland around Libreville and shortly after crossed the equator from the northern hemisphere to the southern hemisphere.
-With that, we began the long crossing of the South Atlantic Ocean.
-We saw land the next time as we approached the coast of Brazil.
-There was another meal service before landing, and we touched down in Sao Paulo on time.
+We flew across Africa, leaving the mainland near Libreville and crossing the equator into the Southern Hemisphere shortly after.
+That marked the beginning of our long crossing over the South Atlantic Ocean.
+We didn’t see land again until we approached the coast of Brazil.
+Following another meal service, we touched down in São Paulo on time.

-It was almost dark by the time we took off from Sao Paulo.
-There was a meal service during the flight.
-We had amazing views of Buenos Aires at night as we approached EZE.
+It was almost dark by the time we took off from São Paulo/Guarulhos International Airport.
+There was one final meal service during this leg.
+As we approached Ezeiza International Airport, we were treated to amazing views of Buenos Aires at night.

 🍽️ Adani Lounge East